odeke-em/go-wire/README.md

 Notice that an interface is represented by a nil pointer of that interface.

-Structs that must be deserialized as pointer values must be registered with a pointer value as well.
-It's OK to serialize such structures in non-pointer (value) form, but when deserializing such structures into an interface field, they will always be deserialized as pointers.
+Wire tries to transparently deal with pointers (and pointer-pointers) when it can.
+When it comes to decoding a concrete type into an interface value, Go gives the user the option to register the concrete type as a pointer or non-pointer.
+If and only if the value is registered as a pointer the decoded value will be a pointer as well.
+...

 ### Prefix bytes to identify the concrete type